 If you’re a casual gamer who isn’t overly fussed about having a winning setup, a simple upload speed between 1-3Mbps should do you fine.
 But if you want to get the best possible reaction time in-game, a 5Mbps upload is the recommended amount for competitive players.

 Online gaming requires a strong upload connection because you’re constantly making decisions that need to be registered by others playing the same game.
-The buttons you press on your controller need to affect the surrounding game environment and the other players in your lobby.
+The buttons you press on your controller must affect the surrounding game environment and the other players in your lobby.

 So theoretically, the better your upload speed, the quicker those decisions will take effect in the game.
 And the more likely you are to outperform your competitors.